Extravagant Value for an Affordable Price

 The HD 450SE are a pair of headphones that have a closed-back design that screams minimalism.
 They have a full plastic matte finish that doesn’t feel cheap at all.
 Actually, it feels so nice and smooth.

 The oval ear cups come in an ergonomic design fully wrapped in synthetic leather.
 If you dislike synthetic leather, no worries since it is fully replaceable.
-The ear cup rotation is minimal, something that doesn’t affect comfort at all, but it would be good for transport options, even though they can fully fold towards the headband.
+Both right ear cup and left ear cup have a rotation that is minimal, something that doesn’t affect comfort at all, but it would be good for transport options, even though they can fully fold towards the headband.